Andersonville Prison Camp

 Some claimed that they had seen him carry out impromptu executions, others that he had said: “If any prisoner escapes I will starve every damned Yankee for it.”

-The most damning evidence against him however was provided by Felix de la Baume who described in great detail conditions in the Camp, the humiliations and degradations endured by the prisoners and the callous indifference to the suffering of the Prison Authorities.
+The most damning evidence against him however was provided by Felix de la Baume who described in detail conditions in the Camp, the humiliations and degradations endured by the prisoners and the callous indifference to the suffering of the Prison Authorities.

 Wirz’s, plea that circumstances were out of his control and that he did his best in impossible circumstances were to no avail.
 He was found guilty and sentenced to death on 6 November 1865.